nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 - Embrace precedent.
 Don’t optimize terms for the total beginner at the expense of conformance to existing culture.
 - Keep annotations terse.
 Economy of concepts and terms is a primary goal.
 - style guide TLDR: noir jais pour premier plan, gris béton clair pour arrière plan, bleu xxx pour emphase, gris xxx pour déemphase.

+boilerplate f(type of document):

+Eg for ~collaboration reference, esp when ppl come from different trades, orgs, etc.

+- Any prerequisite or context, including definition of terms of art
+- Overall goals and scope
+- Principles, expressed in a decision-supportive way (see SADMEME).
+Basically clarifying how will decisions be taken.
+Typically statements like “xx over yy over zz” or “xx is a goal, yy is a byproduct”
+- Technical guidance, expressed in a conformative way.
+Eg must/could/should format, do/don’t format, controlled list of values, etc.
+- Some thoughts about governance.
+Who does what, who’s checking what, who says things are good to go etc. What’s the contribution model past the initial effort, etc.
+- Ideally structured after the process, rather than the tool or the assets; acknowledging that the audience is proficient or debutant.